Oops and Daisies

 Happy new year!!
 Are you making resolutions this year?
 Or goals?
 This is the first year I’ve decided not to make resolutions.
 But that’s not to say I’m not looking to improve myself this year.
 In fact, I’d say it’s the exact opposite.
 2016, for me, will be a year of personal development (which you’ll hear a lot about on this blog).

-One of my friends and Younique team mates blogged about this very subject on her blog the other day (see it here).
-As she writes, resolutions feel tied to the new year.
+One of my friends and co-workers blogged about this very subject the other day As she writes, resolutions feel tied to the new year.
 When you inevitably hit a speed bump, it’s a lot harder to get back on track.
 After all, just look at the definition of a resolution: a firm decision to do or not do something.
-It feels like an either/or.
-And when you fall off the resolution wagon, it can be pretty hard to get back on.
+It feels like an either/or, and when you fall off the resolution wagon, it can be pretty hard to get back on.

 But a goal?
 That’s something you aim for, reassess, and adjust as necessary.
 Goals evolve and change as you meet the goal, or realize that you’re actually working toward something else.
-So, this year, I’ve been focusing on making my goals, both long-term and short-term and working on a plan of action to meet those goals.
+So, this year, I’m focusing on making my goals, both long-term and short-term, and developing a plan of action to meet those goals.

 sailsI won’t lie.
 I’m someone who typically flies by the seat of her pants.
 Since I largely work from home and since most of my days are spent with my toddler daughter, my schedule is a bit scattered.
 It can make getting certain things done — especially work-related things — difficult, to say the least.